mca91/ITEWR_DC_Course/chapter4.md

 $$ y_i=\beta $$

-i.e. a regression of some variable $y_i$ solely on a constant or, put differently: the regressor is a values of ones
+i.e. a regression of some variable $y_i$ solely on a constant or, put differently: the regressor is a vector of ones

 $$\mathbf{X} = (1 \dots 1)'.$$